sam-warren/invoiceme/IMPLEMENTATION_PLAN.md

 - Contractors can view the status of their invoices and timesheets
 - Contractors can view the status of their payments
 - Vendors can create a profile for their business and submit invoices and timesheets to clients
+- Vendors, clients and contractors can view their payment history

 ## Additional Details
 - The full lifecycle of the work-to-payment process is tracked in the system